At Food & Words we organise food events with a literary bent.

 We can organise events that involve food and words for you.
 If you have an idea, give us a call.

-We’re also behind Talking Cookbook, a cooking and recipe exchange that pops up farmers’ markets.
+We’re also behind Talking Cookbook, a cooking and recipe meeting place that pops up at farmers’ markets.
+We also sell quality, pre-loved cookbooks.

 “He shoveled the bacon out on a plate and broke the eggs in the hot grease and they jumped and fluttered their edges to brown lace and made clucking sounds.”
 EAST OF EDEN, JOHN STEINBECK